coatilabs/keystone-fs-image-storage-adapter/README.md

 # Jimp based image storage adapter for KeystoneJS

-Keystone Storage Adapter to help you to manage an image document with [Jimp](https://github.com/oliver-moran/jimp) tool

-# S3-based

-This adapter is designed to manipulate images after upload with Jimp tool in KeystoneJS using the storage API.
+This adapter is designed to manipulate images after upload with [Jimp](https://github.com/oliver-moran/jimp) tool in KeystoneJS using the storage API.

 Tested in Node.js 6.12.2